Dos and don'ts for calming itchy, watery eyes

 Because itchy, watery eyes are usually caused by allergens floating around in the air, you can't always avoid them.
 When your watery eyes are getting the best of you, try an over-the-counter remedy.
 Artificial tears can temporarily wash allergens from the eye.
 These drops may contain decongestants or antihistamines, which can also relieve redness and itching.

-When severe allergies are making everyday life difficult, your doctor might recommend allergy shots, also known as immunotherapy.
+When severe allergies are making everyday life difficult, your allergist might recommend allergy shots, also known as immunotherapy.
 This treatment is when tiny amounts of an allergen are injected in gradually increasing doses.
 The shots can take several months, but the treatment can stop your body from overreacting to allergens, letting you see and enjoy life more freely.

 More On